 - 1. Select the Use bundle checkbox.
 A dropdown list of all installed bundles will appear in the panel.
 Active bundles are highlighted in black, inactive bundles in gray.
 Artec Studio considers the bundle active if all bundled devices are installed and connected to the PC. - 2.
-Select Synchronization type from the Options tab in the Multicapture panel.
+Select Synchronization type from the Options tab in the Multicapture panel. - In Software mode, scanners are synchronized via USB, Windows and Artec Studio, and the slave-scanner actuation time always varies (~10 milliseconds) owing to the numerous links in the chain. - In Hardware mode, scanners are synchronized via cables (see Hardware Synchronization for Eva for details).
+Hardware synchronization provides high precision and repeatability for slave-scanner actuation time (about 1 millisecond with a precision of less than 10 microseconds, thanks to microelectronic processes).

-Figure 111: Multicapture panel: Options tab on left, Device tab on right.
+Figure 113: Multicapture panel: Options tab on left, Device tab on right.